cordialblack/dms/README.md

-Dockerized Media Server
+Dockerized Media Server (or the poor man's docker-compose)

-Dockerized Plex, Sabnzbd, Sonarr, and Radarr on .deb based distro.
+Plex, Sabnzbd, Organizr, Deluge, Sonarr, and Radarr

-Install script to create the Docker infrastructure for a Media Server.
+Install script to create the Docker infrastructure and container install for a Media Server.